bgamari/ghc-wiki-import/data-parallel/work-plan.md

 <table><tr><th>*Roman*</th>
 <td>
-**Template Haskell** & **Recycling for joinD**
+**Code blow up**, **Generate boilerplate with TH** & **Recycling for joinD** – status: partly implemented, but still needs serious work

-– status: partly implemented, but still needs serious work
+- We still don't have the code blow up under control.

-- However, before any further major changes to the library, Roman needs to first re-arrange things such that the library boilerplate is generated, instead of being hardcode; otherwise, changes require a lot of tiresome code editing.
+- Before any further major changes to the library, Roman needs to first re-arrange things such that the library boilerplate is generated, instead of being hardcode; otherwise, changes require a lot of tiresome code editing.
 This is partially done.

 </td></tr></table>